 - Click the Data Files tab, which includes the Outlook data file path.
-Take a note of the default PST file path included on that tab.
+Take note of the default PST file path included on that tab.

 - Close the Mail window, and open the Outlook Inbox Repair Tool by entering ‘Scanpst.exe’ in Cortana’s or File Explorer’s search boxes.

 - Press the Browse button to select the PST file.

 - Click the Start button to initiate the PST scan.

 This fix is more specifically for unknown errors with a 0x80070057 code, which usually occurs when you try to set up new profiles with the Auto Account Setup process in MS Outlook 2010.